mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 A key concept from the Harvard study is that of _Propagation Cost_: _"the percentage of system elements that can be effected, on average, when a change is made to a randomly chosen element."_ In other words, the propagation cost is the **overall percentage of a system that is impacted when a function or file is altered**.

-By comparing open source projects to projects that were private, then open sourced, the paper established a clear link: tightly coupled organizations create software with significantly higher propagation cost.
-In contrast, loosely coupled organizations build systems with a much lower propagation cost.
+By comparing open source projects to projects that were private, then open sourced, the paper establishes a clear link: **tightly coupled** organizations build systems with significantly **higher** propagation cost while **loosely coupled** organizations build systems with a much **lower** propagation cost.

-This suggests that loosely coupled systems are more modular and are therefore more approachable.
-It provides partial proof of Conway's Law: **systems reflect the communication structures within which they are developed**.
+The reason appears to be that loosely coupled systems do not share any existing social context and therefore their authors write more approachable code so anyone may alter the system without that context.
+Open source authors are aware that their code will be seen by the broad public and similar to a writer cleaning up their language for a broad audience, so the programmer does with their code.
+It is a function of applied empathy for the reader or next contributor.
+The study, and its implications, provides partial proof of Conway's Law: **systems reflect the communication structures within which they are developed**.

+Why does a tight-knit physical structure product more tightly coupled systems?
+If you and your peers gather around one computer to solve a problem and "co-author" a solution, deep context is presumed inside of the solution.
+There is little motivation to factor in clarity and approachability and their modularized expressions into the code because the interaction made the context apparent to all relevant contributors.
+Now repeat this for the development of most of the system and you can see how a "shared social mind" will result in a "contraction" of the programmatic surface area.

 A second study, [The Influence of Organizational Structure on Software Quality: An Empirical Case Study](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2008-11.pdf) by Nagappan, Murphy and Basili of Microsoft pushed the idea further.

-They revealed that Conway's Law is bidirectional.
-Code level failure metrics indicate poor organizational metrics:
+They revealed that Conway's Law is bidirectional and that code level failure metrics indicate poor organizational metrics:

 > "...organizational metrics when applied to data from Windows Vista were statistically significant predictors of failure-proneness."

-But what were these "organizational metrics" that were collected?
-And how did these metrics speak towards software failure proneness?
+What were these "organizational metrics" that they collected?
+How did these metrics speak towards software failure proneness?
+And does this mean that _code_ can be analyzed to see where _organizations_ need to change?

 _The following table has been adapted from the article, with the descriptions expanded for clarity and context.
 Low failure rate is is good, high failure rate is bad._